 The Police Had No Probable Cause to Arrest

-To make an arrest, law enforcement is required to have probable cause to be convinced a person carried out a criminal act.
-So, for example, the police are not allowed to arrest you simply because they believe you must have robbed a nearby department store.
+To make an arrest, law enforcement must have probable cause to be convinced that a person carried out a criminal act.
+So, for example, the police are not allowed to arrest you simply because they believe you robbed a nearby department store.

 Objective factual circumstances must support a reasonable belief that you robbed the store.
 For example, an eyewitness shopper inside the department store identified the robber as having a neck tattoo and wearing a pink jacket, a white scarf, and black boots.
 If the officer spots a person matching this description in the parking lot, they will likely have probable cause to make an arrest.

-However, if you were arrested near the store and there were no eyewitnesses or other reasons to conclude you did the crime, your lawyer may convince your prosecutor to drop the charges.
+However, if you were arrested near the store and there were no eyewitnesses or other reasons to conclude you did the crime, your Los Angeles criminal defense lawyer may convince your prosecutor to drop the charges.

 You Present Exculpatory Evidence